 Contractor appointment

-Brighton & Hove City Council are currently procuring a contractor to build the part 3 and part 4 storey building.
-We expect to start work on site by Winter 2024.
+Brighton & Hove City Council appointed Trinity Homes to build the part 3 and part 4 storey building.
+Work started on the site in January 2025.

 Former Hollingbury Library site project history